 - If you get insurance from your employer, you can buy through the Marketplace, but you’ll likely pay full price unless your insurance isn’t affordable or doesn’t meet certain standards.

 - You must live in the U.S. as a citizen or be in the U.S. legally.
+Please note Colorado has a special program for low-income individuals who don't currently qualify for federal premium tax credits to apply for subsidized coverage regardless of immigration status for 2023.

 - You may not be in prison.
 Once you are granted parole, you will have the opportunity to purchase health coverage on the exchange or enroll in Medicaid.